rlugojr/linkurious-enterprise-manual/style/size-edges.md

 ## Sizing the edges according to a property

-We have seen how to size the nodes according to the property of our choice.
-Sizing the relationships works exactly the same.
+Sizing the edges works exactly the same.

 By default the relationships all have the same size.
 Using the size can be helpful to visualize a numerical value associated to the relationships in your graph.